wnzid/C-NuGET-JSOIN/README.md

 v3: task complete: Add new entries to a JSON object
 v4: added XML call fuction and created XML files
 v5: used inheritance to extend user classes
+v6: Created new JSOIN file with user_types data and deserialized the file